Moguri/blend2bam/README.md

                         how to handle animation data (default: embed) --invisible-collisions-collection INVISIBLE_COLLISIONS_COLLECTION
                         name of a collection in blender whose collision objects will be exported without a visible geom node (default: InvisibleCollisions)
+  --allow-double-sided-materials
+                        allow exporting double-sided materials (otherwise force all materials to be single-sided) (default: False)
 ```

 ### Python File Loader